mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 We'll build a jQuery playground, which we'll soon put to use in our jQuery challenges.

-[x] To start with, create an h3 element, with the text jQuery Playground.
+- [x] To start with, create an h3 element, with the text jQuery Playground.

-[x]Color your h3 element with the text-primary Bootstrap class, and center it with the text-center Bootstrap class.
+- [x]Color your h3 element with the text-primary Bootstrap class, and center it with the text-center Bootstrap class.

+## House our page within a Bootstrap container-fluid div
+Now let's make sure all the content on your page is mobile-responsive.

+- [x] Let's nest your h3 element within a div element with the class container-fluid.